-We are filled with great anticipation as we look toward the day when we can all physically worship together.
-However, when we return to public worship we will need to respect the restrictions and guidelines that the health professionals have provided in order to keep everyone safe and healthy.
+We need to respect the restrictions and guidelines that the health professionals have provided in order to keep everyone safe and healthy.
 Bishop Noonan has informed us that we are dispensed from the obligation to attend Mass on Sunday until further notice.
 Additionally, those who would prefer to attend our daily Mass at 8am in lieu of a weekend Mass, so as to avoid crowds, are welcome to do so.

-Here are some initial guidelines regarding how we are going to proceed in re-opening our church.
+Here are some guidelines regarding how we are going to proceed in our church.

 - Parishioners must register to attend the weekend Mass of their choice through Eventbrite, print a ticket and present their ticket at the door of the church in order to gain entry.
 Read more about the ticketing process.
 At this time, daily Masses do not require a ticket.